HERA-Team/hera-images/README.md

 that location, you can test code changes on the fly.

-`test-rtp-server`
+`test-rtp`
 ----------------

 This image run the server that drives the RTP pipeline.
-It is based on the [`stack`] image.
+It is based on the [`ssh-stack`] image.

-**Build.** Build this image by running the [test-rtp-server/build.sh](test-rtp-server/build.sh) script.
-The built image will be named something like `hera-test-rtp-server:YYYYMMDD`.
-It will also label that image as `hera-test-rtp-server:dev`.
+**Build.** Build this image by running the [test-rtp/build.sh](test-rtp/build.sh) script.
+The built image will be named something like `hera-test-rtp:YYYYMMDD`.
+It will also label that image as `hera-test-rtp:dev`.

-**Launch.** When launching the service, you must link it with a container running the [`test-db`] image under the internal name `db`.
-You must also set the `HERA_DB_PASSWORD` environment variable to the password used to access the database.
+**Launch.** When launching the service, you must set the `HERA_DB_PASSWORD` environment variable to the password used to access the database.

 An `EOFError` exception gets thrown on RTP startup, but it is in a background thread and can safely be ignored.

-**Access.** Once started, the service runs the RTP server, accessible on port 14204.
+**Access.** Once started, the service runs SSHD on port 22 and the very simplistic RTP HTTP server on port 14204.

 Running a Test Rig